Individual programs may have additional requirements. Please check the program descriptions for specific admission requirements.

 Citizenship & Residency Priority

-- Canadian citizens and permanent residents living in Nova Scotia (i.e. with a permanent mailing address in Nova Scotia)
+- Canadian citizens and permanent residents living in Nova Scotia (i.e. with a permanent mailing address in Nova Scotia).

-- Canadian citizens and permanent residents living outside Nova Scotia
+- Canadian citizens and permanent residents living outside Nova Scotia.

-- Individuals who are not citizens or permanent residents of Canada
+- Individuals who are not citizens or permanent residents of Canada.

 Applicants may be exempt from English language testing if they have successfully completed one of the following:

-- Grade 12 High School in Nova Scotia
+- Grade 12 high school in Nova Scotia

-- 3 years of study in English at a college or university outside Canada.
+- 3 years of study in English at a college or university outside Canada

 - Canadian Test of English for Scholars and Trainees (CanTest) – average score of 4.5.